alexander0042/wego/README.md

   [1.5](https://golang.org/doc/go1.5) environment (You can use [goenv](https://github.com/pwoolcoc/goenv) if your distribution does not support Go 1.5 yet)
+  * In Ubuntu, this is a straightforward: `sudo apt install golang-go`
 * utf-8 terminal with 256 colors
 * A sane monospaced font containing all the required runes (I use `dejavu sans mono`)